 - License use: This chart shows you how many valid licenses you currently have in your account ("Bought") versus the number of agents that are assigned these licenses ("Used").
 If the latter exceeds the former, you need to purchase additional licenses or delete some agents from 0patch Central.

-- INVOICES tab: List all your invoices.
+- INVOICES tab: List all your invoices

-Notifications are currently relevant messages that alert you about some situation or state you might want to address, such as: some agents haven't synced in a long time, some agents are disabled (you might have disabled, and forgot to re-enable them), or some agents haven't been upgraded to the latest version yet.
+Notifications are currently relevant messages that alert you about some situation or state you might want to address, such as some agents haven't synced in a long time, some agents are disabled (you might have disabled, and forgot to re-enable them), or some agents haven't been upgraded to the latest version yet.

 The License Use chart shows you how many valid 0patch licenses you currently have in your account versus how many registered agents you have.

-The Active Agents pie chart shows you how many of your active agents (those regularly syncing) are enabled, and how many disabled.
+The Active Agents pie chart shows you how many of your active agents (those regularly syncing) are enabled, and how many are disabled.

 The Latest Syncs pie chart shows you how your agents are syncing.
 Normally, an agent on an Internet-connected computer should be able to sync once every hour (green).
 Agents on computers that got shut down overnight appear blue, while those that last synced in the last 30 days appear orange - which can be normal for computers that only get turned on once every few weeks for special operations, or laptops that aren't used every day.
 Agents that haven't synced in over 30 days appear red, indicating that there may be a connectivity problem there preventing 0patch Agent from contacting the server, or that the computer has been decommissioned and should therefore be deleted from 0patch Central to release its license.

 The Agent Versions chart shows you versions of your 0patch Agents.
-Agents of the latest version are marked green, agents of non-latest but still supported version are shown in orange, and agents that are not supported anymore appear red.
+Agents of the latest version are marked green, agents of non-latest but still supported version are shown in orange, and agents that are not supported anymore appear in red.
 We recommend keeping 0patch Agents updated to the latest version to maintain access to the latest features and bug fixes.